 Before Sam had a chance to start screaming at John, the door burst open and Dean was there, looking far too fucking beautiful in a guard's uniform.

 "Hey Dad!
 I'm back!" he announced, almost cheerfully.
-He saw John about to go for the gun under the pillow, but was quicker than his old man.
+He saw John about to go for the gun under the pillow, but was quicker than the old man.
 He delivered a vicious kick to John's face that sent him rolling out of the bed and onto the floor.
 Sam ran to Dean's side, feeling more alive than he knew was possible before and the sense of completion was overwhelming.

 Dean's lip curled back, but he didn't move from the doorway.